sisl/SatelliteDynamics.jl/docs/src/index.md

 The software in this package was developed as part of academic research.
-If you would like to help support it, please star the repository as such metrics on usage help guage interest and secure funding.
+If you would like to help support it, please star the repository as such metrics on usage help guage interest, secure funding, and continue development.

 If you use the software as part of your research, teaching, or other activities, we would be grateful if you could cite our work.

 ## Contributing